Huizhou Chinese: Classification

-Huizhou Chinese was originally classified as Lower Yangtze Mandarin but it is currently classified separately from it.
+Hui Chinese was originally classified as Lower Yangtze Mandarin but it is currently classified separately from it.

 The Chinese Academy of Social Sciences supported the separation of Huizhou from Lower Yangtze Mandarin in 1987.
 Its classification is disputed, with some linguists, such as Matisoff classifying it as Wu Chinese, others such as Bradley (2007) as Gan, and still others setting it apart as a primary branch of Chinese.

 A reconstruction of Common Huizhou by Coblin has found that the lect group is likely areal, not a "genetically related" group of varieties, and is merely a useful category to collect these hard-to-classify varieties.
 He notes that they do not belong to any other top-level group due to the lack of shared innovations with any, and that they do not have any shared innovations among themselves.
 He also notes that the above conclusion would imply that his reconstruction is not a proto-system, but instead an "analytical device or template".